prashantpawar/blockapps-js/README.md

 #### `faucet(address)`

 Takes an argument convertible to Address and supplies it with 1000 ether.
-This is available only on the BlockApps hacknet, for obvious reasons.
+This is available only on the `strato-dev` network, for obvious reasons.

 #### `block(blockQueryObj)`